Skip to content

 Emilia hears, again, nothing more about the talks the management had promised to hold with Richard, Torsten, Pjotr and the head of engineering.

 She reports to the Vice Police on 10 October.
-Emilia is given a month to consider whether she actually wants to go ahead with the report, anyway, it can be done later.
+Emilia is given a month to consider whether she actually wants to go through with the report, anyway, it can be done later.
 Although they believe her, Emilia is disheartened.
 What the Vice Police tell her is that rape cases are notoriously difficult; in only 5% of cases, an offender is convicted.
 That she cannot remember anything from that night makes it extra complicated.
 The Vice Police tell her that lawyers can be sharks and that they take serious note that in criminal cases, the other side can go for character assassination.
 Could she handle that now?

 Libel, defamation, damages